weshaan/WWCodeGreenville/Gettingstarted.md

 ![Point to a fork button](/assets/readme/forkRepo.png)

-**Clone this repository** to your local manchine.
-Open a termianl navigate to the directory where you want to clone this repository.
+**Clone this repository** to your local machine.
+Open a terminal and navigate to the directory where you want to clone this repository.
 Then, run the following command:

 `https://github.com/<your_username>/WWCodeGreenville.git`